Current Weather

 Weather Briefing

-MVFRMae Hong Son Airport is currently reporting marginal VFR (MVFR) conditions with broken clouds at 2,500 feet and 10 miles or greater visibility.
-Note: This observation is 10.9 hours old and conditions may have changed.
+MVFRMae Hong Son Airport is currently reporting marginal VFR (MVFR) conditions with broken clouds at 2,500 feet and 7 km visibility.

 Wind Analysis